satyamjaysawal/Flask_GenAI_Learning_Tasks/LoginRegister_EmployeeList01/Readme.md

 ## Employee Management - Login/Registration - Employee : CRUD

+## Prompt :
+"Write a prompt for this code: A Flask application with routes for user registration, login, and employee management.
+Each page has HTML templates, such as 'index.html', 'register.html', 'login.html', 'employee_list.html', 'add_employee.html', and 'edit_employee.html'.
+Forms for user registration and login are implemented using Flask-WTF.
+SQLAlchemy is used for storing employee details in the database.
+Flask-Login is used for login session management.
+For each route, data is fetched from appropriate forms and models, then either stored in the database or displayed.
+Finally, there's a navigation bar on all pages that redirects the user to appropriate pages."

+## -----

 ## Install necessary dependencies:
 pip install flask flask_sqlalchemy flask_bcrypt flask_login flask_wtf pymysql email-validator